modular-magician/terraform-provider-google-beta/website/docs/r/container_cluster.html.markdown

 * `image_type` - (Optional) The default image type used by NAP once a new node pool is being created.
 Please note that according to the [official documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/node-auto-provisioning#default-image-type) the value must be one of the [COS_CONTAINERD, COS, UBUNTU_CONTAINERD, UBUNTU]. __NOTE__ : COS AND UBUNTU are deprecated as of `GKE 1.24`

+* `management` - (Optional) NodeManagement configuration for this NodePool.
+Structure is [documented below](#nested_management).

+* `shielded_instance_config` - (Optional) A set of Shielded Instance options.
+Structure is [documented below.](#nested_shielded_instance_config)

+<a name="nested_management"></a>The `management` block supports:

+* `auto_upgrade` - (Optional) Specifies whether node auto-upgrade is enabled for the node pool.
+If enabled, node auto-upgrade helps keep the nodes in your node pool up to date with the latest release version of Kubernetes.

+* `auto_repair` - (Optional) Specifies whether the node auto-repair is enabled for the node pool.
+If enabled, the nodes in this node pool will be monitored and, if they fail health checks too many times, an automatic repair action will be triggered.

+This block also contains several computed attributes, documented below.

+<a name="nested_shielded_instance_config"></a>The `shielded_instance_config` block supports:

+* `enable_secure_boot` - (Optional) Defines whether the instance has Secure Boot enabled.
+Secure Boot helps ensure that the system only runs authentic software by verifying the digital signature of all boot components, and halting the boot process if signature verification fails.

+* `enable_integrity_monitoring` - (Optional) Defines whether the instance has integrity monitoring enabled.
+Enables monitoring and attestation of the boot integrity of the instance.
+The attestation is performed against the integrity policy baseline.
+This baseline is initially derived from the implicitly trusted boot image when the instance is created.

 <a name="nested_authenticator_groups_config"></a>The `authenticator_groups_config` block supports:

 * `security_group` - (Required) The name of the RBAC security group for use with Google security groups in Kubernetes RBAC.
 Group name must be in format `gke-security-groups@yourdomain.com`.